CKY (band): 2014–2021: Frontman changes and The Phoenix

+2022–present: New Reason to Dream

+Ginsburg indicated in August 2022 that work on a new CKY album had begun.
+The band also announced that they would be performing at the Blue Ridge Rock Festival on September 7, 2023.
+In May 2024, the band is set to complete its first US tour in over five years, the New Reason to Dream Tour, to mark its 25th anniversary.
+On April 30, 2024, Ginsburg confirmed the upcoming album title as New Reason to Dream.
+He also said that the album is in the mixing process, and will be released independently.

+In November 2024, CKY was removed from a tour of the UK and Ireland in support of Alien Ant Farm, after frontman Dryden Mitchell accused Ginsburg of punching him in the face in the last of a string of incidents also involving members of the road crew and other bands.
+Their planned co-headlining tour of Australia and New Zealand was also called off, with Drowning Pool replacing CKY on the line-up.
+On March 9, 2025, the band announced that former live bassist Vernon Zaborowski had returned to fill in for an injured Ronnie Elvis James during the band's set for Tool's Live in the Sand festival in Punta Cana, Dominican Republic.
+In July 2025, the band announced Mike Leon (ex-Soulfly) as its new full-time bassist.

+On October 10, 2025, CKY released its first new song in eight years, "Can't Stop Running".
+A short tour of the UK followed, during which Ginsburg attracted criticism again when support act Blackgold accused him of "narcissism", leading to them cancelling their performance at the final date of the run.

-Musical style and lyrical content
+Musical style

+Music

 A number of music critics have stated that it as difficult to categorize CKY into a specific musical genre.
-The band is listed by music website AllMusic in the post-grunge, hard rock, and stoner rock.
+The band is categorized by AllMusic as post-grunge, hard rock, and stoner rock.
 Due to the band's association with professional skateboarding (owed mainly to its link with Bam Margera), its music has been dubbed as skate punk, but it is suggested by AllMusic's Greg Prato that this label was extinguished upon the release of Infiltrate•Destroy•Rebuild, which features a "heavy alt-metal sound".
 The group's sound has been described as stoner metal by Rolling Stone's Jenny Eliscu.
 Writers at both Blabbermouth.net and the Ultimate Guitar Archive have described CKY as "genre-defying", while PopMatters reviewer Nikki Tranter described the sound on Infiltrate•Destroy•Rebuild as "impossible to label".